 Travel Alerts: the Easiest Way to Keep Up-to-Date

-Given that the international media tends to sensationalize events and it is often hard to find out what is happening in a foreign country, we strongly recommend that you follow your government’s advice on traveling to Vietnam and theVietnam alerts.
+Given that the international media tends to sensationalize events and it is often hard to find out what is happening in a foreign country, we strongly recommend that you follow your government’s advice on traveling to Vietnam and theVietnam alerts or the Vietnam entry restrictions.
 The United Kingdom, Australia, Canada, and the United States all have excellent websites dedicated to providing the latest information on most countries in the world.

 This security information about Vietnam is provided in a non-sensationalist way and is tailored to the specific needs of its own nationals.
 For instance, US citizens can enroll in Smart Traveler Enrollment Program (STEP) to receive safety messages and travel information.